 What’s the Difference Between K9 Turf and Pet Turf?

 The only difference we can find is the name and manufacturers.
 It is essentially the same product serving the same purpose.
+To learn how pet turf is installed, reference our article here!

 What’s the Best Artificial Turf For Dogs?

 This is a difficult question.
 Some people like it plush, others like it easy to clean.
-It’s hard to provide an answer without being bias.
+It’s hard to provide an answer without being biased.
 We set our priorities based on basic needs and safety requirements.
 Below we provided a few things to look for:

 - Pet-friendly turf should be washable to ensure that you and your family can still enjoy the space odor and bacteria-free.
 We use artificial grass materials with Microban technology to maintain a cleaner surface.